-The Company, with the solemn cooperation from all staff, shall prevent any accident, injury, and illness caused by professional works as well as shall limit and manage risks caused by the standard working procedures.
+The Company, with solemn cooperation from all employees, shall prevent any accident, injury and illness caused by works as well as shall limit and manage risks caused by standard operational procedures.

-The Company shall provide designed equipment and tools to organize the training procedure regulations and operation controls with regards to the safety of life and properties of staff and the society where the Company’s business operated.
+The Company shall provide procedures to design equipment and tools, arrange the protocol, organize the training and operational controls with regards to life, safety, hygiene and properties of employees including the environmental and quality of life of the general public where the Company’s operate.

 The Company is supervised and monitored to correctly, completely, timely, and transparently disclose significant information relating to the Company, both financial and non-financial information, via the easily accessible channels on a basis of equality and reliability, as follows:

 The Board of Directors will perform work in a transparent and auditable manner and disclose adequate information to all related persons as well as ensuring that significant information disclosure relating to the Company, both financial and non-financial information, is made correctly, completely, timely, transparently via the easily accessible channels on a basis of equality and reliability.